- Responding to the Recommendations of the Task Force on Climate-Related Financial Disclosures (TCFD)

 Risk/Opportunity Metrics

-The Group addresses climate change-related risks under a material issue of “climate change countermeasures,” while climate change-related opportunities are managed under material issues of “provision of clean energy, products, and services,” and “structural reform of profitmaking businesses.”
-We have set metrics and targets for each and are managing progress accordingly.
+In fiscal 2025, we managed climate change-related risks under the material issue of “climate change countermeasures” and climate change-related opportunities under the material issues of “provision of clean energy, products, and services,” and “structural reform of profitmaking businesses.”
+We established metrics and targets for each and monitored progress accordingly.

 Scopes 1, 2 and 3 GHG Emissions

-2. Expansion of wind power: CO2 emissions avoiding by using renewable energy is calculated as negative CO2 emissions (total power generation for the fiscal year concerned multiplied by the emissions intensity of the displaced fossil fuel-based electricity for the fiscal year concerned).
+2. Avoided emissions from wind power: Avoided CO2 emissions are calculated as negative CO2 emissions by multiplying wind power sales volume by the emissions intensity of the displaced fossil fuel-based electricity for the fiscal year concerned.

 Detailed figures on results are available in ESG Data.